 - All personal property will be taken from you and stored until you get released from jail.

 - You will get to use the telephone to get in touch with family, friends, or bail bondsman.

-- If they expect that you will make bail and be released quickly, they will let you wear your street clothes, otherwise you you will be given a jail uniform.
+- If they expect that you will make bail and be released quickly, they will let you wear your street clothes, otherwise you will be given a jail uniform.

 Have you ever been booked into jail?
 If you have, please tell us what happened.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Do you have any secrets that will help others make it through jail intake?